barmalei/zebkit/src/jekyll/docs.ui.event.md

 </td></tr>
 </table>

-## Handling children UI events
+## Handling child UI events

-It is possible to catch UI events from children components with a direct parent or ancestor component.
+It is possible to catch UI events from child components with a direct parent or ancestor component.
 It can be done the same way you handle UI events - with overriding appropriate event handler method, but in this case you have to add "child" prefix to a name of required handler method.

 For instance, imagine you have a panel that contains number of labels components as its children.
 You want to handle pointer pressed UI event that has occurred over the labels.
 You can try to add event "pointerPressed" method handler to every label, but is not handy and generic.
-Instead add children UI events handler on the level of parent panel component:
+Instead add child UI events handler on the level of parent panel component:

-{% include zsample.html canvas_id='childrenEvents' title='Children UI events handling' description=description %}
+{% include zsample.html canvas_id='childrenEvents' title='Child UI events handling' description=description %}

 <script type="text/javascript">
 zebkit.require("ui", "layout", function(ui, layout) {